hernada3/CS361_microservice/README.md

 Requesting data: Once starting the microservice it will be waiting for a request on the url and port it was started on.
 You can request data by running a post call, and sending a json containing "message_datetime".
 An example call in python would be:

-//Libraries
+# Libraries
 import requests
 import json

-//Url you are going to send the request to url = 'http://localhost:3000/Time'
+# URL you are going to send the request to
+url = 'http://localhost:3000/Time'

-//Example json that you are sending. message = {
+# Example JSON that you are sending
+message = {
     'message_datetime': '2012-04-23T18:25:43',
     'message_text': 'Yo',